sentiashish/EcoLearn/README.md

    ```bash
    cp .env.example .env
    ```

-5. Configure your database and other settings in `.env`
+   For local development, you can use the default SQLite database settings.

-6. Run migrations:
+5. Run migrations:
    ```bash
    python manage.py migrate
    ```

-7. Create a superuser (optional):
+6. Create a superuser (optional):
    ```bash
    python manage.py createsuperuser
    ```

-8. Start the development server:
+7. Start the development server:
    ```bash
    python manage.py runserver
    ```

+   The backend will be available at `http://localhost:8000`

 #### Frontend Setup